MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 GG: You can answer that if you like.
 I mean it does for me.

 KM: For me, I’ve got to try to remember because it’s been a long time for me.
 But, as I recall, it is just that.
-Yeah, it is just that.
-You’re trying to find something that you feel has energy, has emotion, has a statement that you want to go back to.
+Yeah, it is just that. <span class="important">You’re trying to find something that you feel has energy, has emotion, has a statement that you want to go back to.
 That’s always helpful.
-You’re not dreading working on that again tomorrow.
-And you go back to it and then you--I don’t have anything in mind, really, at that point.
+You’re not dreading working on that again tomorrow.</span> And you go back to it and then you--I don’t have anything in mind, really, at that point.
 I don’t know if you’re the same [Mike], but you have to take an idea so far before you begin to realize how it could be used and what sections could be involved.
 But because I’ve had a writer’s block for so long--that’s why I find answering these questions a little bit difficult.

 GG: Yeah, no I get that.